 Advice, guidance and support on undertaking individual work-related stress assessments is available from HR and/or SHEW.
 In the first instance, please discuss with your nominated HR Business Partner or HR Advisor.

 An awareness of the symptoms and impact of stress and the steps that can be taken to reduce instances of work-related stress is incorporated into manager and supervisor training and development.
-Please see the University’s Staff Development and Academic Staff Development web pages for information on available training and development opportunities.
+Please see the University’s Workforce Development and Academic Staff Development web pages for information on available training and development opportunities.

 Staff Development has a number of online resources that managers can access.
 An overview of these resources and how these map to each of the management standards is provided as an appendix to the Individual Stress Risk Assessment template (NB.
 Single sign-on required).